Second wave of floods hit parts of Hyderabad as rains return | Science-Environment

 Second wave of floods hit parts of Hyderabad as rains return

+The GHMC Commissioner said pumps were being used to drain water from cellars and basements of several residential apartment complexes and other building premises adding civic staff was also clearing stagnated water on roads.
+In view of forecast of heavy rains as a precautionary measure citizens staying in low lying areas were being evacuated, GHMC officials said.

+Special drive on demolition of dilapidated structures continued by GHMC officials and citizens living in such structures were requested to vacate the buildings voluntarily to protect their lives from danger of collapse and cooperate with GHMC in taking further action.
+The citizens were also requested to come forward and inform if any dilapidated structure is in danger, it said.

-A special drive was underway to clear garbage and debris of collapsed houses that had accumulated in drains and on roads.
-On October 15, the state government had said 50 died due to heavy rains and flash floods.
+Special drive was underway to clear garbage and debris of collapsed houses that had accumulated in drains and on roads.
+On October 15, the state government had said 50 died due toheavy rains and flash floods.

 - READ MORE ON: